-It might seem strange for a company that provides specialist legal content to explain why you law firm should not have a blog, but we pride ourselves on our honesty!
+It might seem strange for a company that provides specialist legal content to explain why your law firm should not have a blog, but we pride ourselves on our honesty!

-Here’s 5 reasons why your law firm should not have a blog!:
+Here are 5 reasons why your law firm should not have a blog!

-1. If you have a website that is primarily static: Think billboard rather than information source.
+1. If you have a website that is primarily static: Think billboard rather than an information source.

 A blog is not a magic bullet, but it can be an important tool in increasing your website visits to client conversion rate!